johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 $ http get localhost:3000/race/1/10
 ```

-This will return the following response, after 10 seconds (`cid` in the response corresponds to the first route parameter, and `delay` in the response corresponds to the second parameter (expressed in milliseconds)):
+This will return the following response after 10 seconds (`cid` in the response corresponds to the first route parameter, and `delay` in the response corresponds to the second parameter (expressed in milliseconds)):
 ```json
 {
     "cid": "1",